Managing Memory Manually

 We should instead strive to establish some standard convention to describe when objects get created and destroyed.

 For example, we can imagine having a Monster type, where each Monster object has some artwork that it uses to render itself to the screen.
-Therefore, each Monster would have a resource in the form of an Image object held as a pointer:
+Therefore, each Monster might have a resource in the form of an Image object held as a pointer:

 struct Image {